wellcometrust/grants_tagger/README.md

 the bioasq-mesh one.
 If you want to use a different dataset see section on bringing your own data under development.

+### inclusion list

+The preprocessing step, described below, can also exlcude terms we do not want to use in training.
+Such terms can be
+  1) terms that have an attribute that contains "DO NOT USE", which are there to help catalogue or organise the tree structure.
+These terms should not be used for tagging however
+  2) terms that we manually want to exclude.
+These can be stored in a .csv which can feed into `create_inclusion_list.py`

 #### wellcome-science
 ```